antmicro/guineveer/docs/source/system_architecture.md

 ## Memory map

-The tables below summarizes the Guineveer memory address map in diffrent configurations, including the start, end, and size for the various component types.
+The tables below summarize the Guineveer memory address map in diffrent configurations, including the start, end, and size for the various component types.

 ### Singlecore